Original posting January 2007

 For hematological manifestations of drug hypersensitivity (e.g. haemolytic anaemia, leukopaenia, thrombocytopaenia), there is usually no specific diagnostic test or serological test apart from recovery of the cytopaenia following withdrawal of the putative drug.
 A positive direct Coomb’s test is useful in screening for immune-mediated hemolytic anaemia.
 Drug-induced IgM and IgG have not been found to be clinically useful.

 The lymphocyte transformation test (LTT) has been shown to be useful in the diagnosis of T-cell mediated delayed hypersensitivity reactions in a wide variety of delayed reactions with a wide variety of drugs.
-Although a positive LTT is useful in confirming the diagnosis, a negative test cannot exclude drug hypersensitivity.3
+Although a positive LTT is useful in confirming the diagnosis, a negative test cannot exclude drug hypersensitivity.
+Positive LTT are usually drug-specific, and reaction-specific.

 In Vivo Tests